 Internazionale

-20th Scudetto beckons for Serie A’s sole constants
+20th Scudetto sealed for Serie A’s sole constants

 A fan’s guide – the club from early doors to today